Elections in France

 In addition, French citizens elect a variety of local governments.
 There also are public elections for some non-political positions, such as those for the judges of courts administering labour law (conseils de prud'hommes), elected by workers and employers, or those for judges administering cases of rural land leases.
+This article covers only political elections.

 French politics has ordinarily displayed some tendencies characterizing a two-party system in which power alternates between relatively stable coalitions, each being led by a major party: on the left, the Socialist Party, on the right, Les Républicains and its predecessors.
 This pattern was upset in 2017, when neither of those parties' candidates reached the second round of the presidential election and the newly formed party En Marche! gained both the presidency and a comfortable majority in the National Assembly.

 Elections are conducted according to rules set down in the Constitution of France, organic laws (lois organiques), and the electoral code.
 Voting is not compulsory.